 Whether you’re thinking of buying a home in Miami or something along the Gulf coast, there are some excellent financing options for teachers that require little to nothing down with competitive mortgage rates.

 As long as you’re a teacher teaching K-12, you don’t have to wait to save up a 20 percent down payment but depending upon where the property is located you might even have to put zero down.
 Or, you can select an FHA loan that requires only a 3.5 percent down payment.
 Let’s take a look at three mortgage programs that teachers should seriously consider.

 FHA.
-One program available today is the FHA home loan program.
+One popular program in 2023 is the FHA home loan program.
 The FHA loan asks for just a 3.5 percent down payment and the down payment can come from the borrower’s own funds or gifted by a family member or a non-profit.
 FHA loans can be used to finance a home in a rural or semi-rural area as well as in densely populated urban areas.

 The USDA does restrict where the property can be located because the program is designed to assist those who wish to finance in more rural areas.
 Every ten years after the U.S. Census is released, the USDA identifies eligible areas.
 USDA home financing is great for teachers looking to purchase in more semi-rural communities just outside of Orlando, Tampa, Jax, Ocala, Gainsville, Daytona, Tallahassee, Naples, Sarasota, etc.

 Buyers interested in learning more about the USDA loan program can read all the latest USDA frequently asked questions here.
 The USDA loan also comes with a guarantee which is similar to the FHA program.
 The annual fee, rolled into the loan amount, is 1.0% of the loan amount and the annual fee is 0.35% which is paid in monthly installments.